Opatovice nad Labem: Etymology

 The name Opatovice is derived from the Czech word opatství, i.e. 'abbey'.
 It indicated a village in the vicinity of the monastery that was founded here.

 Geography

 Opatovice nad Labem is located about 11 km north of Pardubice and 6 km south of Hradec Králové.
-It lies in a flat landscape of the East Elbe Table lowland.
-It is situated on the right bank of the Elbe River.
+It lies in a flat landscape in the East Elbe Table and is situated on the right bank of the Elbe River.
 There are several flooded quarries used for recreational purposes.
 The largest of them is Opaťák in the northern part of the municipality.

 The Opatovice Canal flows through the village.
-It was built in the 15th century to supply the large pond system and is a cultural technical monument.
+It was built in the 15th century to supply a large fishpond system and is a cultural technical monument.
 Today it is 26 km long.